Diversity, Equity and Inclusion

 Leading by example.

-The College of Education & Human Development is actively engaged in the areas of diversity. equity, and inclusion aiming to enhance recognition, validation, and empowerment for everyone from an early age.
+The College of Education & Human Development is actively engaged in diversity, equity and inclusion.